sam-grant/election-predictor/README.md

 ## Overview

 Can macroeconomic indicators predict US presidential election outcomes?
-This analysis uses machine learning to with unemployment and inflation rates as predictors, achieving **58.8% accuracy** with logistic regression - some improvement over random chance (50%).
+This analysis uses machine learning to test such factors, particularly unemployment and inflation rates, as predictors, achieving **58.8% accuracy** with logistic regression.
+This is some improvement over random chance (50%), but suggests that other factors such as social issues account for ~40% of the variance.

 ---

-## Key Findings
+## Key findings

 ### Top economic predictors
 1. **Unemployment Rate** - Most important predictor (importance: 0.977)